 TV’s counterpart to the police procedural is the medical drama, of which there have been countless iterations and new spins.
-“ER” is the second-longest-running medical drama, only surpassed by “Grey’s Anatomy,” in the history of television, and helped to launch the career of George Clooney, who received two Emmy nominations for Outstanding Lead Actor for his work on the show.
-“ER” won 23 Emmys, seven of them Primetime Awards.
+“ER” is the second-longest-running medical drama—surpassed only by “Grey’s Anatomy”—in the history of television, and helped to launch the career of George Clooney, who received two Emmy nominations for Outstanding Lead Actor for his work on the show.
+“ER” won 23 Emmys, seven being Primetime Awards.

 - Wins: 25

 - Nominations: 70

 One of two sketch comedy programs on this list, “The Carol Burnett Show,” helmed by Carol Burnett, ran for 288 episodes (nine from its 1991 return), making Burnett a household name and establishing her as a comedy legend.
 With 25 Emmy wins, “The Carol Burnett Show” is an important staple of the sketch comedy genre and an honorary lifetime achievement Golden Globe award now bears Burnett’s name.

 - Wins: 26